rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 to the end of the pull request description, and [@rust-highfive][rust-highfive] will assign [@steveklabnik][steveklabnik] instead of a random person.
 This is entirely optional.

+In addition to being reviewed by a human, pull requests are automatically tested thanks to continuous integration (CI).
+Basically, every time you open and update a pull request, the CI builds the compiler and tests it against the [compiler test suite][rctd], and also performs other tests such as checking that your pull request is in compliance with Rust's style guidelines.

+Running continuous integration tests allows PR authors to catch mistakes early without going through a first review cycle, and also helps reviewers stay aware of the status of a particular pull request.

+Rust has plenty of CI capacity, and you should never have to worry about wasting computational resources each time you push a change.
+It is also perfectly fine (and even encouraged!) to use the CI to test your changes if it can help your productivity, e.g. if your machine is not very powerful.

 After someone has reviewed your pull request, they will leave an annotation on the pull request with an `r+`.
 It will look something like this: